Life Insurance RidersRiders: Another Form of Coverage

 Accidental Death Benefit Rider

-This rider will increase your death benefit in the instance of your death resulting from an event of Arizona car accidents – Folger Law Firm injury attorneys reporting.
+This rider will increase your death benefit in the instance of your death resulting from an event of an accident.
 The definition of “accidental death” will differ for each company.
 Typically, the definition requires that your death is the result of some sort of accidental bodily injury.
 The insurance company will also stipulate how long after your accident you must pass for the accident to count as the cause of your death.
 This time-period is somewhere between 90 and 120 days after the accident.

 Spousal/Child Rider